gitter-lab/pria_lifechem/virtual_screening/models/README.md

 + `CallBacks.py`: keras callback functions for early stopping.
 Used in neural network models.

++ `stage_1_cross_validation.py`: General API to run neural network and random forest models on cross-validation stage.

-+ `cross_validation.py`: General API to run neural network and random forest models.
++ `stage_2_prospective_screening.py`: General API to run neural network and random forest models on cross-validation stage.

 ## Note
 All imeplementations are intended to run on [HTCondor](http://research.cs.wisc.edu/htcondor/manual/).